 Looking at the whole picture, it is important for the patient to lower their stress in five different areas of functioning: spiritual, mental, emotional, physical, and social.
 Lowering stress in one area will help to lower stress for the patient as a whole.

-Putting a mix of energy and functional supports together, I created Kay’s first of many nutritional supplement regimens.
-Her regimen was updated weekly to match her healing needs over time.
+For all patients in my practice, a mix of energy and functional supports is integrated into a "regimen," which is updated weekly to match the patient's healing needs over time.

-Many of Kay’s initial supplement regimen went toward healing underlying causes for oxidative stress and inflammation.
-Some of her supplements lowered possible viral causes for inflammation.
-Lymph drainage, glutathione, and liver extract, among other supplements, strengthened her ability to detoxify.
-Antioxidant support was given through Moringa powder, ThionExtra, as well as through other nutritional antioxidants.
-The purpose of her first regimen was to build a strong foundation for medication withdrawal.
+Many initial supplement regimens aim at healing underlying causes for oxidative stress and inflammation.
+Some supplements may also aim at lowering possible viral causes for inflammation.
+Lymph drainage (by Deseret Biologicals), glutathione, and liver extract, among other supplements, are often used to strengthen the patient's ability to detoxify.
+Antioxidant support is given through Goji powder, Acai powder, Moringa powder, or essential oils.
+The purpose of the early regimens is to build a strong foundation for recovery and resilience to stress.

-Working with Kay taught me that every one of the classes of receptors affected by Abilify needed to be in a state of balance, if a patient was to successfully withdraw.
-Abilify strongly affected five types of receptors and 17 subclasses of receptors that have been studied.
-Who knows how many receptors it affects that have not been studied.
-All of these receptors need to remain in a state of balance, during the withdrawal process, to it to flow smoothly.
+Working with withdrawal over the years has taught me that every one of the classes of receptors affected by a medication needs to be in a state of balance, if a patient is to successfully withdraw.
+For example, Abilify strongly affects five types of receptors and 17 subclasses of receptors that had been studied.
+All of these receptors need to remain in a state of balance, during the withdrawal process, for withdrawal to flow smoothly.

 Another important aspect of medication withdrawal sheds light on the difference in difficulty between the beginning vs. the end of medication withdrawal.
 Almost always, it is more difficult for patients to withdraw at the end than at the beginning of the withdrawal process.